nunogand/Argonauta/livros_x/487-Cronicas-do-Fim-do-Mundo.md

 Numero: 487
-Titulo: Crónicas do Fim do Mundo
+title: Crónicas do Fim do Mundo
 Autor: Poul Anderson
 Co-autor:
-Ano-de-Publicacaoo: 1998
+Ano-de-Publicacao: 1998
 Titulo-original: The Horn of Time
 Tradutor: A Maldonado Domingues
 Co-tradutor: